hirosystems/connect/packages/connect/README.md

 ### `request`

-The `request` method can be called with an optional options object as the first parameter:
+The `request` method is called with an optional options object as the first parameter:

 ```ts
 import { request } from '@stacks/connect';